Hybrid d/p-wave altermagnetism in Ca$_{3}$Ru$_{2}$O$_{7}$ and strain-controlled spin splitting: Discussion

-The non-relativistic spin-splitting in Ca\(_3\)Ru\(_2\)O\(_7\) arises from the interplay between hopping parameters and the on-site energy difference between majority and minority \(d\)-electrons.
+The non-relativistic spin-splitting in CRO arises from the interplay between hopping parameters and the opposite on-site spin polarizations in the two magnetic sublattices.
 Strain introduces competing effects that influence these parameters: compression along one axis promotes electronic delocalization, weakening magnetism and reducing the AM band splitting, whereas tensile strain favors localization, enhancing magnetic exchange and increasing the AM band splitting.

-From the energy--strain relationship shown in Fig.~\ref{fig6}(a), we observe that configuration B (the AM phase) becomes energetically more favorable than configuration A (the AFM phase) under biaxial compressive strain (\(\varepsilon_{ab} < -2\%\)).
+From the energy-strain relationship shown in Fig.~\ref{fig6}(a), we observe that configuration B (the AM phase) becomes energetically more favorable than configuration A (the AFM phase) under biaxial compressive strain (\(\varepsilon_{ab} < -2\%\)).
 Compressive strain decreases the in-plane Ru-O bond lengths, forcing an expansion along the \(c\)-axis.
-This expansion modifies the balance of structural distortions so that configuration B is stabilized relative to configuration A. At the electronic level, the in-plane compression broadens the bands, weakening the magnetic exchange interactions and consequently reducing the AM band splitting.
-Conversely, under tensile strain, the lattice is stretched in the \(ab\)-plane while slightly contracting along \(c\), effectively narrowing the bandwidth and reinforcing the altermagnetic character (see, Fig.\ref{fig:S4} SM).
-This effect is reflected in the rising AMQ values in Fig.~\ref{fig6}(c) RS line (relaxed structures), demonstrating how strain can selectively enhance or suppress altermagnetic character.
+This expansion modifies the balance of structural distortions and stabilizes configuration B over configuration A. At the electronic level, the in-plane compression broadens the bands, weakening the magnetic exchange interactions and consequently reducing the AM band splitting.
+Conversely, under tensile strain, the lattice is stretched in the \(ab\)-plane while slightly contracting along \(c\), effectively narrowing the bandwidth and reinforcing the altermagnetic character (Fig. \ref{fig:S5} SM).
+This effect is reflected in the rising AMQ values in Fig.~\ref{fig6}(c) RS line (relaxed structures), demonstrating how strain can selectively enhance or suppress altermagnetic character.\\